kondratyev-nv/Resume/README.md

 ### __CDEK__
 #### __Java Developer__<br/>Jun 2015 - Dec 2015

+Our team developed backend services and refactored monolithic application into Java microservices.

  * Refactored, developed and tested backend services with Spring Framework, JDBC and MySQL database
  * Analysed business requirements, took part in the elaboration of system design
  * Developed and implemented new features, fixed bugs

 _Accomplishments:_

  * Conducted research on message brokers (ActiveMQ and RabbitMQ), performance and persistence comparison
  * Deployed and configured ESB (Mule ESB), ported system components to use ESB and message queues
  * Conducted performance testing of newly developed services, fixed performance issues